emile-f/CS5200-Project-III/README.md

 (20 pts) Create a basic Node + Express application that let's you create, display, modify and delete at least two of the tables with a foreign key between then.
 No need to have a polished interface, and you can use the code created in class as a starting point

+# Project proposal

+@Emile Ferrand and @Misha Mody will be creating a Restaurant - Review Management System where Customers can search and query restaurants aligning to their preference and Restaurants can manage the Ratings/ Feedback and types of Customers they receive.

+## @Misha Mody split would be:

+- CRUD operations on the Restaurant Table
+- CRUD operations on the Services and Facilities provided by the restaurant
+- Query/filter restaurants based on name, food type, working hours, accepted payment methods, Facilities

+## @Emile Ferrand will be working on:

+- CRUD operations on the customer table
+- CRUD operation on the ratings provided by customer to the restaurant
+- Query/filter reviews based on cost, service, parking, waiting time, and overall rating

 # Made by
 https://github.com/Misha-Mody